What To Eat Before Anal Sex, According To A Sex Educator

 More than anything, the human rectum was not built for penetration play.
 Pushing human waste out or absorbing moisture?
 Not an issue, but inserting a penis or sex toy will always be problematic.

-Unlike the vagina, which evolved for just that, its internal tissues can often handle penetration play easily.
-At least more than the lower gastrointestinal tract, which tends to be remarkably fragile.
+Unlike the vagina, which evolved for just that, its internal tissues can often handle penetration play easily—at least more than the lower gastrointestinal tract, which tends to be remarkably fragile.

-A torn or irritated bowel can result in infections, serious injury, and a greater chance of contracting a Sexually Transmitted Infection.
+A torn or irritated bowel can result in infections, serious injury, and a greater chance of contracting a Sexually Transmitted Infection like HIV, hepatitis A and B, herpes, chlamydia, genital warts, syphilis, and gonorrhea.

-Having the penetrated person’s bowels as waste free as possible is one of the best ways to enjoy safe butt play.
+Having the penetrated person’s bowels as waste free as possible is also one of the best ways to enjoy safe butt play.
 Besides, it will be much more enjoyable for them and their penetrating partner.

 So how do you get rid of all that nasty poo?
 An enema or supplement can definitely help, which we will get to later.
 But nothing beats reducing the amount and type of excrement the recipient produces.